krakchris/TreeTect/README.md

 * Tree Detection Shapefile boxes
 * Tree Detection Shapefile points

+## Algortithm Steps
+### Creating inferences from large satellite/aerial image
+* Tiling a large image into small 400x400 pixel tiles
+* Choosing models for ensembling and running ensemble models

+### (Re)Training a model on hand annotations from Image
+* Tiling a large image into small 400x400 pixel tiles
+* (OPTIONAL) Choosing models for ensembling and running ensemble models
+   * Improve and adjust bounding boxes in preferred GIS programme
+* Create bounding boxes on image tiles
+* Create Training CSV from Bounding boxes
+* (Re)Train Chosen models

 ## Basemodels
 The base models are shared in THIS S3 Bucket.